Aransas County Jail

 Communication

-• The intercom is for emergency use only; misuse is classified as a minor infraction.
+- The intercom is intended for emergency use only; misuse is a minor infraction.

 Sending Money

-• The commissary system automatically deducts 25% of incoming commissary funds to reduce any negative balance on an inmate's account.
+- The commissary system automatically deducts 25% of incoming commissary funds toward any negative balance.

-• Indigent underwear (socks, shirt, and briefs) is provided every six weeks and billed to the inmate's commissary account for $5.75.
+- Indigent underwear (socks, shirt, and briefs) is provided every six weeks and the inmate is debited $5.75 through their commissary account.

 Topic Overviews